frank-deng/fgfs-tools/README.md

 ---

+#### temperature-logger

+Log CPU and GPU's temperature, so as to check whether the unexpected poweroff of the machine is caused by the overheated CPU/GPU.

+The format of the log is as follows: `TIME CPU_TEMPERATURE GPU_TEMPERATURE`, each column is tab-separated.

+---

 #### Pause Manager

 Automatically pause the simulation when the remaining route is shorter than a given distance or the airplane crashed.